yudhisteer/Face-Recognition-with-Masks/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/142823899-d1193e71-a01a-4844-9810-6185488384d5.png" />
 </p>

-#### 3.5.1 Face Detection with SSD

-In the first phase I used Dlib but now I will use SSD for face detection.
 While MTCNN is more widely used, SSD performs faster inference however has low accuracy.
 SSD uses lower resolution layers to detect larger scale objects.
 It speeds up the process by eliminating the need for the region proposal network.

 The architecture of SSD consists of 3 main components: